 Trust.
 When you lose trust, you’ve lost everything.

-Consider this: At the present time the U.S. dollar is the most trusted “asset” in the world.
-I put quotes around asset because the U.S. dollar is actually a liability.
+Consider this: At present the U.S. dollar is the most trusted “asset” in the world.
+I put quotes around assets because the U.S. dollar is a liability.

 I might be getting ahead of myself.
 We’re not there yet.
 But it’s hard to ignore the fact that big money, smart money, is starting to move away from the dollar.